ieebon/Strain_CGMD/README.md

 # Strain_CGMD
 - project_directory from Aug.
 2016 to Sep.
 2019
-- collaborated with Prof. Chiashi, Prof. Junichiro Shiomi and Prof. Shigeo Maruyama @ The Univ. of Tokyo
+- collaborated with Prof. Shohei Chiashi, Prof. Junichiro Shiomi and Prof. Shigeo Maruyama @ The Univ. of Tokyo

 ## Code work for Strain CGMD